-The accuracy of the worst-case bounds depends on how tightly the selected arrival and service curves follow the real network behaviour.
+So far we have considered abstract network calculus model.
+The accuracy of the worst-case bounds depends on how tight the selected arrival and service curves follow the real network behaviour.
 Different types of arrival and service curves have been proposed in Network Calculus (e.g., [9, 10]).
 However, the (b, r) arrival curve and rate-latency service curve are the most used in such network models.
-The (b, r) arrival curve is defined as $\alpha(t) = b + r \cdot t$ for $\forall t > 0$, where b is called burst tolerance, and r is the average data rate.
-The rate-latency service curve is defined as $\beta{R,T}(t) = R \cdot (t-T)^+$, where $R \ge r$ is the guaranteed link bandwidth, T is the maximum latency of the service, and $(x)^+ = max(0, x)$.
-These curves lead to a fair trade-off between computing complexity and approximation accuracy of the real system behaviour.
+These curves lead to a fair trade-off between computing complexity and approximation accuracy of the real system behaviour, as it will be seen throughout the rest of the paper.